 This is a seriously strange, little record.
 I’m not sure I realized it at the time, but listening to it now… Well, it’s odd.
 Of course I remember the whole thing, but as a kid I’m surprised I even entertained anything beyond the clearly three easiest songs to access: “And She Was,” “Stay Up Late,” and “Road to Nowhere.”
 And maybe it’s because back in the day of album purchases you were happy if you batted .330.
 Then you just convinced yourself a couple of the other tracks were “your thing.”
 I mean, have you re-listened to The Chronic lately?
 You think of that thing as a total classic, chock full of absolute bangers.
 But, in honesty, there are probably two-and-a-half good songs on that album.
 And it, like this album (despite coming seven years later), was pre-streaming.
 So you plunked down your $15 and prayed that you didn’t have to skip too many tracks after Snoop kills it on his guest bars.
 Granted, I bought Little Creatures on cassette, which definitely limited most of that fast forwarding.
 It ain’t a CD.

 And, yeah.
 It’s different.
 David Byrne is weird.
 Talking Heads are weird.
 Though you kind of expect that when they’re making artsy post-punk albums like Remain in Light and More Songs About Buildings and Food (which I own on LP).
-But even their swing at pop is this kind of the equivalent of David Lynch making Dune or, uh, Tim Burton making Batman.
+But even their swing at pop is the equivalent of David Lynch making Dune or, uh, Tim Burton making Batman.
 It has some of the hallmarks of the thing you expect from the genre or known IP, but is just sorta askew.
 Which makes for an interesting and unique experience.
 Little Creatures just doesn’t sound like anything else before, during or since.
 And, man, did I listen to this thing a lot.
 My Walkman flipping and flipping and flipping.
 I wonder what it’s done to me as a full fledged adult.
 Because I’m pretty sure, hearing it now, that one could definitely play this as the soundtrack for whatever bizarro cult you might want to start in that abandoned church down that dirt road.